Web developers are specialist software engineers who design and build websites and web-based services and applications.

 We were the first institution to award degrees in computer science and we have been at the forefront of this exciting field for six decades.

-What can I expect as a web developer?
+What can I expect from a career as a web developer?

 You can expect a varied career in a field that is constantly evolving.